akilmarshall/trumark/README.md

 Trumark is a database system that implements a website front end to facilitate querying of the database.
 Queries are string based using a tag systems "inspired" (read ripped) by [scryfall](https://scryfall.com/docs/syntax).

 ## Todo
+* should color_identity in the CARD table be a multivalued attribute? (lands can be identified as having one or more colors)?
 * update schema to reflect the intended implementation
 * implement search box stump
 * database implementation